 Yes, it’s true.
 Like any big city, Buenos Aires has its fair share of thieves (ladrones), punks (pendejos) and silk tongue sweet talkers (chamuyeros) looking for opportunities to take advantage of the unsuspecting traveler, tourist or local alike.
-Overall, Buenos Aires is a safe city full of very helpful, honest and friendly people with most robberies or petty crimes happening out of necessity or because an opportune situation arises (remember: opportunity makes a thief).
+Overall, Buenos Aires is a safe city full of very helpful, honest and friendly people with most robberies or petty crimes happening out of necessity or because an opportune situation arises.
 Someone struggling to support his family may see a quick purse snatch as an easy way out.
 Violent crime is extremely rare, so don’t get too worried about kidnappings or shoot outs.
 Here, if you face any crime, you’ll mostly be exposed to pick-pockets (pungas) or distraction tactics, so your best defense is to simply remain aware of your surroundings.
 Heed these few tips to better enjoy your travel to Buenos Aires.

 1. Counterfeit money scams:

 Mostly circulating in the form of $100 and $50 peso bills, these fakes can be relatively easy to spot if you know what to look out for.
 Most of the time, someone looking to slip you a fake bill will do so in a dimly lit situation.
 Taxis, clubs and bars are prime spots to pass off these bogus bills to someone in a hurry, with a few drinks in them, or both.

 How to detect a counterfeit bill: Typically they’re pretty easy to spot, it’s just a matter of paying attention and inspecting them a bit.
 Earlier we wrote a very detailed guide on how to spot a counterfeit bill in Argentina, so feel free to do some research.